lowlowd/NEWCOMER-OFFER/src/pages/privacy.md

+﻿---
+layout: ~/layouts/MarkdownLayout.astro
+title: Privacy Policy
 ---
-title: 'Privacy Policy'
-description: 'Privacy Policy for Koho Referral Codes.
-Learn how we protect your information when you use our KOHO referral code resources and guides.'
-layout: '~/layouts/MarkdownLayout.astro'
----

-_Last updated_: 11/7/2025
+**Last Updated: December 2025**

-## 1. Introduction
+## Introduction

-This Privacy Policy describes how we collect, use, and protect your personal information when you visit our website.
-We are committed to protecting your privacy and handling your data in an open and transparent manner.
+Fizz Promo Code ("we," "our," or "us") operates the website fizzpromocode.ca.
+This Privacy Policy explains how we collect, use, and protect your information when you visit our website.

-## 2. Information We Collect
+## Information We Collect

-We may collect the following types of information:
+### Information You Provide

-- Contact information (name, email address) when you submit a contact form
+- Contact information when you use our contact form
-- Usage data (pages visited, time spent, browser type)
-- Cookie data for analytics purposes
+- Email address if you subscribe to updates

+### Automatically Collected Information

+- Browser type and version
+- Pages visited and time spent
+- Referring website
+- IP address (anonymized)

-## 3. How We Use Your Information
+## How We Use Your Information

-We use the collected information for the following purposes:
+We use the information we collect to:

-- To respond to your inquiries and provide customer support
+- Respond to your inquiries
-- To improve our website and user experience
+- Improve our website and content
-- To analyze website traffic and usage patterns
+- Analyze website traffic and usage patterns
-- To comply with legal obligations

-## 4. Data Security

-We implement appropriate technical and organizational measures to protect your personal information against unauthorized access, alteration, disclosure, or destruction.
+- Send promotional communications (with your consent)

-## 5. Third-Party Services
+## Third-Party Services

-This website may contain links to third-party websites, including KOHO's official website.
-We are not responsible for the privacy practices of these external sites.
-We encourage you to read their privacy policies.
+We use the following third-party services:

+- **Google Analytics** - For website analytics
+- **Vercel** - For website hosting

+These services may collect and process data according to their own privacy policies.

+## Affiliate Disclosure

+This website contains affiliate links to Fizz.
+When you sign up using our promo code, we may receive a referral bonus.
+This does not affect the price you pay.

+## Cookies

+We use cookies to analyze website traffic and improve user experience.
+You can disable cookies in your browser settings.

-## 6. Your Rights
+## Your Rights

-Under Canadian privacy laws, you have the right to:
+You have the right to:

-- Access your personal information
+- Access your personal data
-- Request correction of inaccurate data
 - Request deletion of your data
+- Opt out of promotional communications
-- Withdraw consent for data processing
+- Request data portability

-## 7. Cookies
+## Data Security

-We use cookies to enhance your browsing experience and analyze website traffic.
-You can control cookie settings through your browser preferences.
+We implement appropriate security measures to protect your personal information.
+However, no internet transmission is completely secure.

-## 8. Changes to This Policy
+## Changes to This Policy

 We may update this Privacy Policy from time to time.
-We will notify you of any changes by posting the new policy on this page with an updated "Last updated" date.
+We will notify you of any changes by posting the new policy on this page.

-## 9. Contact Us
+## Contact Us

-If you have any questions about this Privacy Policy, please contact us through our contact page.
+If you have questions about this Privacy Policy, please contact us through our contact page.

+---

+_This website is not affiliated with Fizz or Videotron.
+Fizz is a trademark of Videotron Ltd._